Breaking Free from the Bottle: Why Painkillers Are Not the Answer

 I learned this lesson not just as a doctor, but as a patient.

-Some time ago, I developed severe pain in my thumb.
-It was an overuse injury caused by signing a massive number of documents in a short time.
-The pain was sharp, and the swelling was significant.
+Some time ago, I developed severe discomfort in my thumb.
+It was an overuse issue caused by signing a massive number of documents in a short time.
+The sensation was sharp, and the mobility was limited.

 I do not like taking medication at all.
 I knew the risks.
 So, I was introduced to a different modality: a non-transdermal patch.

 To be honest, I was skeptical.
 But I was surprised by its effectiveness.
-In a short span of time, not only did the pain stop, but the associated swelling went down completely.
+In a short span of time, not only did the discomfort subside, but the area felt normal again.

 Ancient Wisdom, Modern Tech

 It doesn’t add chemicals to your liver or kidneys.
-It simply signals your body to do what it was designed to do: heal itself.
+It simply signals your body to do what it was designed to do: restore itself.

 In my next post, I will dive deep into how this “light therapy” works.
 But for today, I invite you to ask yourself: Is the pill I am taking solving the problem, or just masking it?